 This is another statement that defies belief.
 Are they dim, or do they think we are?

-We offered the SNH investigator and the judges that we travel to Scotland to give them a tour of Birk Knowes to prove our claims about the enormous scale of the fossil bed.
+We offered the SNH investigator and the reviewers that we travel to Scotland to give them a tour of Birk Knowes to prove our claims about the enormous scale of the fossil bed.
 A simple site visit would leave no doubt about this.
-But, as this offer was ignored, it is rich to read that this would need to be done to make an accurate judgment of the full extent of the fossil bed.
+But, as this offer was ignored, it is funny to read that this would need to be done to make an accurate judgment of the full extent of the fossil bed.

 2) When they say “All the evidence does suggest that it is very limited,…“, it is evident it escaped their attention that according to the logs of the NMS report the fossil bed is around 24.5 meters thick (or 10m if they wish to use the outdated figure; which is still enormous).
 Furthermore, two exposures are also 25-30 meters wide each, and the distance between the furthest points of exposure is around 110 meters.